assetgraph/assetgraph-builder/README.md

 switch with a comma-separated list of locale ids to compile, for example `--locale en_US,da,fr,de`.

-The translations themselves reside in separate JSON files with a `.i18n` extension.
+The translations themselves reside in separate JSON files with an `i18n` extension.
 Example syntax (`foo.i18n`):

     {
         "myKeyName": {